Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Results Discussion

+In Table~\ref{tab:main_results}, we report accuracy across five benchmarks. \sadiq{} achieves an average accuracy of 76.5.
+It substantially outperforms the open-source baselines, ALLaM-7B at 45.9 and Fanar-2-27B at 62.4.
+It also remains competitive with strong proprietary models, including Gemini-3-Pro at 79.6 and GPT-5 at 77.1.

+\sadiq{} shows the largest gains on \textbf{\textit{open-ended QA}}.
+On IslamicFaithQA, it reaches 65.4, compared with 56.6 for the strongest proprietary baseline.
+On FatwaQA, it achieves 65.1, closely matching Gemini-3-Pro at 67.0.
+These results support intent-aware routing.
+Instead of forcing all queries through a single \textit{retrieve-then-generate} pipeline, \sadiq{} selects specialized execution modes for different query types.

+On \textbf{\textit{multiple-choice benchmark}}s, \sadiq{} performs strongly on broad Islamic knowledge, reaching 85.5 on PalmX.
+It also achieves 94.2 on IslamTrust, showing strong performance on value-sensitive decision making.
+These results suggest that the multi-tool design preserves general Islamic QA competence while improving reliability.

+QIAS Task 1 remains the most challenging benchmark. \sadiq{} obtains 72.2, while the strongest proprietary models reach 93.0-94.5.
+The MCQ format likely introduces an additional source of error.
+Even when \sadiq{} computes inheritance shares deterministically, it must still map the computed distribution to one of the benchmark's discrete answer options, which can lead to option-selection errors.

-These results support the central hypothesis that Islamic QA benefits from intent-aligned execution rather than a uniform retrieve-then-generate policy.
-Canonical verse lookup and quotation validation reduce paraphrase drift on scripture-related queries; deterministic calculators enforce arithmetic and jurisprudential invariants for zakat and inheritance; and retrieval-grounded fiqh answering with citation normalization improves traceability and reduces unsupported claims.
-Together, these components provide a plausible mechanism for the observed improvements on open-ended benchmarks where hallucination and attribution errors are most heavily penalized, while highlighting a clear next step for QIAS-style MCQs: tighter coupling between symbolic computation outputs and constrained option matching.
-Future work should tighten symbolic-to-option alignment without sacrificing grounding and verification.
+These results support our central hypothesis.
+Islamic QA benefits from intent-aligned execution rather than a uniform \textit{retrieve-then-generate} policy.
+Each module targets a different failure mode.
+Canonical verse lookup and quotation validation reduce paraphrase drift in scripture-related queries.
+Deterministic calculators enforce arithmetic and jurisprudential constraints for zakat and inheritance.
+Retrieval-grounded fiqh answering, combined with citation normalization, improves traceability and reduces unsupported claims.

+Overall, these components explain the gains on open-ended benchmarks, where hallucination and attribution errors are strongly penalized.
+The results also reveal a limitation on QIAS-style MCQs.
+Although symbolic computation can produce correct inheritance shares, the system must still map them to constrained answer options.
+Future work should improve this symbolic-to-option alignment while preserving grounding and verification.